Cooperation with Undergraduate, Graduate, and Certification Programs

-The Department of History and Folklore Studies in the Faculty of Cross-Cultural and Japanese Studies was established in April 2020
+Department of History and Folklore Studies in the Faculty of Cross-Cultural and Japanese Studies

-The new Department of History and Folklore Studies is grounded in the traditions of the Institute for the Study of Japanese Folk Culture and systematically linked to the existing program of the Graduate School of History and Folklore Studies.
-Its programs facilitate studentsʼ learning in “history” by exploring changes of the times from antiquity to the contemporary Japan, “folklore studies” by investigating the customs and beliefs of various regions of Japan through field research, “culture vitalization” by deploying these cultural resources for regional revitalization projects and tourism.
+The Department of History and Folklore Studies, Faculty of Cross-Cultural and Japanese Studies, is grounded in the traditions of the Institute for the Study of Japanese Folk Culture and systematically linked to the existing program of the Graduate School of History and Folklore Studies, Kanagawa University Graduate School.
+Its programs facilitate student learning in the fields of “history,” “folklore studies,” and “culture vitalization.”

 Distinctive Approaches to Learning